xmatters/xm-labs-createusers/README.md

 Performs CLI based batch addition of multiple users.
 Be sure to replace appropriate usernames, passwords, company names, and API keys

 **newxmattersusers.csv**
-file containig list of users to be added int he batch add. username, lastname, firstname, timezone
+file containing a list of users to be added in the batch add. username, lastname, firstname, timezone

 # How it works
 *GUI*